Gartner, Inc. is the world’s leading research and advisory company and a member of the S&P 500.

 The application of graph processing and graph DBMSs will grow at 100 percent annually through 2022 to continuously accelerate data preparation and enable more complex and adaptive data science.

-Graph data stores can efficiently model, explore and query data with complex interrelationships across data silos, but the need for specialized skills has limited their adoption to date, according to Gartner.
+Graph data stores can efficiently model, explore, and query data with complex interrelationships across data silos, but the need for specialized skills have limited their adoption to date, according to Gartner.

 Graph analytics will grow in the next few years due to the need to ask complex questions across complex data, which is not always practical or even possible at scale using SQL queries.”